 Take care of the environment!

 For a fact, you cannot live a healthy life if the environment itself is unhealthy.
 Therefore, you need to play your part in keeping Mother Nature clean and safe.
 Adopt green living, by minimizing the use of harmful products such as plastics in your home or business.
-Wherever you go shopping, buy eco-friendly products for everyday use, including electronics and equipment that use less energy.
-By doing this, you will go a long mile in living a healthy, happy life!
+Wherever you go shopping, buy eco-friendly products for everyday use, including electronics and equipment that use less energy, or consider recycling your old phone for cash.
+By doing these, you will go a long mile in living a healthy, happy life!

 A right way of growing and maintaining new habits is through self-rewards.
 Create goals which have awards at the end.
 Rewards act as an incentive and help you retain acquired habits.
 Always set higher goals once you accomplish existing goals.
 If your goal was to stay alcohol-free for one month, reward yourself, and set a new goal of staying alcohol-free for two months.